Pedro-Zarate/Config-Azure/README.md

  <img src="https://i.imgur.com/i0mNlTW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<p> Create or edit a group Policy Object
+<p> Create or edit a group policy object

-1. navigate to the group policy objects section.
+1. Navigate to the group policy objects section.
-2. right-click Group Policy Object and select new to create a new GPO, or right click an existing GPO and edit to modify it.
+2. Right-Click Group Policy Object and select new to create a new GPO, or right click an existing GPO and edit to modify it.
    Give the new GPO a descriptive name (Account Lockout Policy) we will be editing the current policy.
 </p>
  <img src="https://i.imgur.com/arYIqn8.png " height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p> Navigate to the account lockout policy settings
-  1. in the group policy management editor, expand the following Computer configuration > Policies > Windows Settings > Security Settings > Account Policies
+  1. Inside the group policy management editor, expand the following Computer configuration > Policies > Windows Settings > Security Settings > Account Policies
 </p>
  <img src="https://i.imgur.com/xQlU1Lz.png " height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<p> Configure Account Lockout Policy Settings
+<p> Configure account lockout policy settings
   1. Change the Account lookout duration
   2. update the group policy ( wait for it to automatically update or on the client-1 machine you can run gpupdate/force on Command Prompt to manually update.
 </p>